 How many sessions will I need?

-Although the length of sessions will differ from therapist to therapist you can generally expect a session to last between 45 minutes to 1 hour.
+Session length will differ depending on individual circumstances, but typically you can expect a session to last between 45 minutes to an hour.

 How can it help me?